Some context first:

-Quality risk is the chance that the process fails in relation to the expected damage if this failure occurs.
-The SQRA is a weighted risk approach where risk input from Business and IT are merged into a risk classification:
+A quality risk is the chance that the process fails in relation to the expected damage if this failure occurs.
+The SQRA is a weighted risk approach where risk input from both Business and IT are merged into a risk classification:

 - The Business input consists of the "Frequency of Use" and the "Business Impact" (Business: end user/key user/product owner)